hustf/BitmapMaps.jl/README.md

 ```
 # Current state

-We're streamlining the production and collecting code, after an intial batch of maps with scripting, ad hoc calculations and various local packages.
-Code is being adapted from environment 'geoarrays', package 'RouteMap.jl' ' / example/ split ' and environment 'tutorial_images' / 'image segmentation.jl'.

-We implemented and tested up to step 8 here, and have a skeleton for step 11.

-We have a common and well-checked interface for inspection: `show_derived_properties` works consistently for builder types, (multiple) file names and GeoArrays.

-The pipeline can now reuse `SheetMatrixBuilder` and modify it by steps, using keywords.
+Code has been adapted from environments 'geoarrays' and 'tutorial_images, as well as package 'RouteMap.jl'.
+Step 10 is currently missing. `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
+Cairo / Pango has long-standing font issues on Windows, we currently pin the version.
+We could use Inkscape, but it seems to be affected as well.

 Some of the changes from scripting workflow:

 - Configurations stored in BitmapMaps.ini.
 - Printing metadata is made and stored in .png files.
 Settings are respected by e.g. `Gimp`, `MS Paint`, and `IrFanview`.
-- Identifying water surface is done with a new algorithm.
+- Water surfaces are found with a new algorithm.
 Manual corrections will hopefully be less of a requirement.
 - The colour palette is FixedPointNumbers.Normed{UInt8, 8}, not Float64 - based.
 - Topographic relief is rendered cell by cell using `ImageFiltering.mapwindow`.
 Renders independently from output map resolution.
 - Step 5, 'consolidation' stores an inspectable .tif file.
 - The SheetMatrixBuilder and SheetBuilder types are more flexible than storing specifications in folder names.
+- The pipeline can reuse `SheetMatrixBuilder` and modify it by steps, using keywords.
 - Change sheet numbering to start in SW corner.
 See figure:

 <img src="resource/matrix_sheet_cell_utm.svg" alt = "resource/matrix_sheet_cell_utm.svg" style="display: inline-block; margin: 0 auto; max-width: 640px">

+# Wishlist (after version 0.1)

+- Side-by-side overview
+- Show correct grid for the area, e.g. UTM32.
+- Contour lines for 20 m elevation step.
+- Mark maxima, use primary top measurement.
+- Check against irrelevant keywords.
+- Ridge lines, divergence, curl.

 # Bounding box functions